 3. Demonstrate some knowledge of community health and practice.

 4. Have a minimum of 12 months' post-registration experience.

 5. A designated practice teacher to support the student's development and assessment in practice is an additional pre-requisite for entry to the course.
 It is the employing organisation's responsibility to supply appropriate practice teachers.

 The admissions process ensures equality of opportunity for all applicants and sponsoring trusts, Clinical Commissioning Groups (CCGs) are bound by their own selection processes in ensuring equality for applicants.
-In the event of an applicant wishing to self-fund due to there being only 50 per cent or no funding available from a trust, the trust would be asked to support the practice elements of the course.
+In the event of an applicant wishing to self-fund due to there being only 50% or no funding available from a trust, the trust would be asked to support the practice elements of the course.
 Each short-listed candidate must supply two references, one from the previous or current employer and one from an academic referee.

 A maximum of 30 Level 6 credits APL / AP(E)L / RAWL may be brought into the course if they meet the learning outcomes and have been undertaken in the previous five years.
 For students who have obtained credit under the 4 HEI agreement, a maximum of 40 Level 6 credits may be brought into the course provided they meet the learning outcomes and have been undertaken in the previous five years.
 The total combination of credits brought into the course must not exceed 40 Level 6 credits and cannot include the dissertation module.